 If it’s pitch black outside, consider using a higher value up to 800.
 You’ll need it to make the background visible.

 Next, select an aperture size between f/8 to f/16.
-Adjust your aperture based on how much exposure time you need.
+Adjust your aperture based on how much

 If you reckon you’ll need a long time to finish your light painting, then use a small aperture such as f/16.
 If you want to finish your work quickly, then stick to a large aperture such as f/8.